c-bruce/pysamss/README.md

 "body" objects can be used to represent celestial bodies like the Earth, Moon, Sun etc. Each body has it's own reference frame.

-"vehicle" objects can be used to represent and simulate launch vehicles.
+"vehicle" objects can be used to represent and simulate launch vehicles or satellites.
 Vehicles are made up of "stage" objects.
 Each vehicle has it's own reference frame.

 To do:
-- Enable simulation of multiple body objects (i.e. to simulate n-body problems)
+- Enable simulation of multiple body objects (i.e. to simulate n-body problems) [DONE]
 - Improve Iz calculation for vehicles
 - Full doc strings for classes and methods
 - Update body and vehicle objects so that state is saved on the objects instead of in numpy arrays in scripts